fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 3. If the printing was successful, call the /response endpoint and asynchronously wait for the result
 4. Call the /print endpoint to get the digital receipt status

-## Asynchronously signs a receipt, according to local regulations
+## Asynchronously sign a receipt according to local regulations (Sign endpoint)

 This method can be used to sign different types of receipts according to the local fiscalization regulations.
 After signing the receipt according to the fiscal law, this method asynchronously returns the data that will be visualized on the digital receipt.
 The format of the receipt request is documented in the Middleware API docs, and the exact behavior of the method is determined by the cases sent within the properties (e.g. ftReceiptCase, ftChargeItemCase and ftPayItemCase).